Tufin/oasdiff/README.md

   -deprecation-days int
     	minimal number of days required between deprecating a resource and removing it without being considered 'breaking' -err-ignore string
-    	the configuration file for ignoring errors with -check-breaking -exclude-description
+    	the configuration file for ignoring errors with '-check-breaking' -exclude-description
-    	ignore changes to descriptions
+    	ignore changes to descriptions (deprecated, use '-exclude-elements description' instead) -exclude-elements value
-  -exclude-endpoints
+    	comma-seperated list of elements to exclude from diff -exclude-endpoints
-    	exclude endpoints from output
+    	exclude endpoints from output (deprecated, use '-exclude-elements endpoints' instead) -exclude-examples
-  -exclude-examples
-    	ignore changes to examples
+    	ignore changes to examples (deprecated, use '-exclude-elements examples' instead) -fail-on-diff
-  -fail-on-diff
-    	exit with return code 1 when any ERR-level breaking changes are found, used together with -check-breaking -fail-on-warns
+    	exit with return code 1 when any ERR-level breaking changes are found, used together with '-check-breaking' -fail-on-warns
-    	exit with return code 1 when any WARN-level breaking changes are found, used together with -check-breaking and -fail-on-diff
+    	exit with return code 1 when any WARN-level breaking changes are found, used together with '-check-breaking' and '-fail-on-diff'
   -filter string
     	if provided, diff will include only paths that match this regular expression -filter-extension string